After School Clubs

 The Comet Bay College Coder Dojo was created to allow students interested in learning computer coding to participate in a wide range of coding activities.
 It provides opportunities to learn coding techniques and create computer games.

-The CBC-CD is open to all Comet Bay students from years 7-12 and runs every Monday afternoon (3.00pm to 4:30pm) during the school term at the college.
+The CBC-CD is open to all Comet Bay students from Years 7-12 and runs every Monday afternoon (3.00pm to 4:00pm) in Room 363 during the school term at the college.
 This is a college-run club and as such there is no entry fee.
-For more details and information contact Mr Elson (Humanities teacher) at firstname.lastname@example.org or Ms Huma (English teacher) or ring the school on 9553 8100.
+For more details and information contact Mr Chillapa (Technologies teacher) at email@example.com or contact the school on 9553 8100.

 The Comet Bay College Strategic Games Club was created to allow students involved in the hobby to meet and play games.
 The club encourages students to actively participate in a wide range of wargames and campaigns and provides opportunities to also learn painting techniques and create scale model terrain.